A Joint Quantum Computing, Neural Network and Embedding Theory Approach for the Derivation of the Universal Functional: Fundamental Concepts and Methodologies

 which is Levy-Lieb's constrained search \cite{Levy1979}.
-In particular, the minimum is only taken over all possible states that have a particular 1-RDM associated with them.
+In particular, the minimum is taken over all possible states that have a particular 1-RDM associated with them.
 As such, the ground state can be found with the much lower dimensional minimization

-The relation between the ground state energy as a functional of the single-body Hamiltonian $h$ and the RDM-functional $\mathcal{F}_{\text{RDM}}$ is known to be a Legendre-Fenchel transform \cite{Rockafellar1996, Schilling2018}, which ensures the ground state energy to be concave and the functional to be convex (i.e, it is the biconjugation of the pure state functional and, therefore, its lower convex envelop).
+The relation between the ground state energy, as a functional of the single-body Hamiltonian $h$, and the RDM-functional $\mathcal{F}_{\text{RDM}}$ is known to be a Legendre-Fenchel transform \cite{Rockafellar1996, Schilling2018}, which ensures the ground state energy to be concave and the functional to be convex.
 Almost the entire complexity of solving the ground state problem has thus been shifted into obtaining the functional $\mathcal{F}_{\text{RDM}}$.
 Deriving the functional is of similar complexity as solving the ground state problem itself, and it has been shown to be a QMA-hard problem (Quantum-Merlin-Arthur) for the case of DFT \cite{Schuch2009}, with a proof that is applicable to any functional theory.
 Due to this fact, simply executing the constrained search on quantum hardware seems to be an inefficient way since directly solving the ground state problem is of similar complexity \cite{Wei2010}.
-However, for a sufficiently universal functional, as achieved here through DMET, the quantum computational effort gets shifted such that it needs to be done only once and then the same functional can be reused repeatedly purely on classical hardware.
+However, for a sufficiently universal functional, as achieved here through DMET, the quantum computational effort gets shifted such that it needs to be done only once, and then the same functional can be reused repeatedly purely on classical hardware.

-The exact form of the functional is in general not known, using machine learning for this purpose shows great potential \cite{Koridon24}.
+The exact form of the functional is in general not known and using machine learning for this purpose shows great potential \cite{Koridon24}.
 The version of the functional which is learned in the following is directly inspired by RDM-FT.
 However, there are issues when learning the RDM-functional directly which will be discussed in more detail in Sec.~\ref{sec:ApplicationVQE}.
 To ease the learning procedure, the functional used in this work is a density functional where the off-diagonal elements of the single-body Hamiltonian are considered as additional variables